whaleygeek/bitio/README.md

 One key thing I want to do is to pull all my various micro:bit comms projects into this single package, including bringing in the microbit-gateway project for linking via the micro:bit radio network, amongst other features.

-I think this work will also add a radio configuration feature with assistance at the micro:bit end, so that it is possible to build multi channel frequency hopping gateways.
-That is a bit of a long term plan at the moment though.

 I also have a microbit.GPIO idea in the making, where it could be used a bit like RPi.GPIO and form part of my anyio package as another supported platform.